|

 Yesterday I installed the rubber seal at the top of the door.
 The seal

 covers the hinges.
-The standard seal supplied by Hydroswing is of heavy
+The standard seal supplied is of heavy

 black rubber, the same as the bottom seal, but I ordered a seal made of heavy